fed51/vim-cheatsheet/README.md

 * Column 1
   * Buffer number.
 * Column 2
-  * The currently focused buffer is marked by `%`.
-A buffer marked with `#` is a little trickier...
-I'll get back to on that one.
+  * The current buffer is marked by `%`.
-  * Indicates if the file is active (displayed on screen) and is denoted with "a".
+  * An alternate buffer will be marked with `#`.
+  * Active buffers, or buffers that are displayed on screen, will be marked with an `a`.
 * Column 3
   * This column will display a `+` if there are any unwritten changes in that buffer.
 * Column 4